Sam-Serpoosh/WatchIt/README.markdown

 - **Total** money paid.
 - **Charts** what fraction of payments belong to each `Category`.
-- **Warns** if more money was paid for a category regarding its defined *threshold* and shows hoe much over threshold it was paid.
+- **Warns** if more money was paid for a category regarding its defined *threshold* and shows how much over threshold it was paid.
 - **Details** of each category is also rendered (e.g different payemnts in each category)

 ## SYNOPSIS